-She has previously worked as a Research Fellow at the Stockholm Resilience Centre and Stanford University’s Wood’s Institute for the Environment.
+She has previously worked as a Senior Research Fellow in PLACE and Associate Dean of Environmental Sustainability at Cardiff University, and Research Fellow at the Stockholm Resilience Centre and Stanford University’s Wood’s Institute for the Environment.
 Her experience not only draws from working in US, Swedish and UK research environments, but also from working across Latin American and UK food landscapes.

-Dr Sanderson Bellamy has research projects in Wales (PI, policy implementation of biodiversity and ecosystem resilience), the UK (PI, novel approaches to creating more resilient regional food systems), Mexico (co-I, governance gaps between land use policy and coastal zone conservation), Costa Rica, Brazil and Colombia (PI, social and environmental impact of food certification) and has been awarded over 1.3 million in funding.
-Dr Sanderson Bellamy has a strong record of generating impact from her research and sits on the Welsh Government Expert group on Ecosystem restoration and resilience, the Rainforest Alliance Expert Panel on use of Agrochemicals and is an Expert Advisor on certification practices to the Integrated Pest Management Institute.
+Prof Sanderson Bellamy has research projects in Wales (PI, policy implementation of biodiversity and ecosystem resilience), the UK (PI, novel approaches to creating more resilient regional food systems), Mexico (co-I, governance gaps between land use policy and coastal zone conservation), Costa Rica, Brazil and Colombia (PI, social and environmental impact of food certification) and has been awarded £10 million in funding.
+Prof Sanderson Bellamy has a strong record of generating impact from her research and sits on the Welsh Government Expert group on Ecosystem restoration and resilience, the Strategic Board for Food Cardiff (Silver Award Sustainable Food Places), co-Chair of the Board for the Bristol Good Food Partnership 2030 (Gold Award Sustainable Food Places), the Board for Food Policy Alliance Cymru, Strategic Board for Food Sense Wales, Board of Directors for Riverside Market Gardens social enterprise, the Rainforest Alliance Expert Panel on use of Agrochemicals and is an Expert Advisor on certification practices to the Integrated Pest Management Institute.

 He has worked with small-holder farmers in Uganda, Kenya and Rwanda to help create a stabilised and efficient value-chain in maize and milk production.
 In this project, Elliot will design and implement analysis of the online social networks.

-Adrian is Senior Lecturer in the Dept of Computer and Information Sciences at Northumbria University.
+Dr Adrian Clear is a Lecturer in Engineering and Informatics at the National University of Ireland, Galway.
+Prior to January 2021, Dr Adrian Clear was Senior Lecturer at Northumbria University.
 Adrian is a Computer Scientist with specific expertise in Human-Computer Interaction.

 His work investigates how the design of human-computer interactions might support and promote more sustainable ways of living.
 He is experienced in the design and development of digital interventions and using quantitative and qualitative methods of analysis for understanding everyday life and the effects of interventions.

-Samantha Mitchell Finnigan is a Research Fellow at NorSC Lab, Northumbria University, with expertise in Human-Computer interaction.
-A Computer Scientist by background, her work on the TGRAINS project involves the co-design and evaluation of prototype digital platforms for connecting stakeholders in envisioned future regional food systems.
+Dr Samantha Finnigan is a Research Software Engineer at Newcastle University.
+Prior to August 2021, she was a Research Fellow at NorSC Lab, Northumbria University, with expertise in Human-Computer interaction.
+A computer scientist by background, her work on the TGRAINS project involves the co-design and evaluation of prototype digital platforms for connecting stakeholders in envisioned future regional food systems.

 She has designed and led our initial stakeholder engagement workshops, which connected our project to local producers, consumers and food-system middle actors such as distributors and processors, in South Wales, Norfolk, and North East England.
 The workshops sought to engage these stakeholders in conversations about what a local/regional sustainable and healthy food system might look like in 20 years time, in order to help us understand how we might design computer systems which help move our food practices towards this goal.